T0stbrot/TowerCollector/FAQ.md

 The log file will be saved in 'TowerCollector' folder on the external memory (the same folder as exported files).

 **Remember to disable logging when you don't need it to avoid using all available space by the log files.**

-### Is Tower Collector an Open Source project?
-Since 2016 Tower Collector is an open source project developed and maintained mainly by me in my spare time.
-Source code is available on [GitHub](https://github.com/zamojski/TowerCollector/).